NTD-Modelling-Consortium/run-sch/README-fitting.md

 | preprocess_for_projections.R                                | runPreprocessing.sh           |
 | IUsWithInsufficientESS.R                                    | NA                            |

+- Process summary: when the fitting is complete (both lower and higher sigma settings) do `runPreprocessing.sh` to prepare the results ready for the projections to 2026
 - `preprocess_for_projections.R`: creates the 200 parameter vectors (simulated from the fitted models) used in projections.
 Reorganises the files with the 200 samples used in projections, so that they are organised in the expected file hierarchy in the cloud.
 - `IUsWithInsufficientESS.R`:  finds IUs that have ESS < 200 (after also trying higher sigma=0.025).